 Skip to main content

-ZeroIPC: Transforming Shared Memory into an Active Computational Substrate
+ZeroIPC: Shared Memory as a Computational Substrate

-The Core Insight
+The Core Idea

 Traditional IPC systems treat shared memory as a bucket for data.
 You serialize, copy, deserialize.
 Even “zero-copy” systems are often just optimized data containers.

-ZeroIPC asks a different question: What if shared memory could hold not just data, but computation itself?
+ZeroIPC asks a different question: what if shared memory could hold not just data, but computation itself?

 This shift enables: